Heads of Laboratories

 Mr. Knight and his colleagues study the visual part of the central nervous system, where they apply technology and theoretical means refined in their own laboratory in an effort to understand how the nervous system processes input information.
 Mr. Knight is specifically interested in the broad multicellular interactions among biophysical processes, which individually lie at the subcellular level.
 His laboratory’s efforts demand the conjoined development of experimental procedures that induce and record detailed neural responses and theoretical tools, including dynamical equations and computer simulation, that may then describe those neural responses quantitatively.
 Because the visual sense provides unique opportunities for highly structured input, their efforts focus on the visual part of the central nervous system, particularly that of humans and those of other vertebrates whose visual systems share key features of evolutionary kinship with humans.

-Vision occurs when a stimulus — moving patterns of colored light, for example — arrives from the external visual world and induces dynamical patterns of electrical activity in a sequence of neural processing networks that start with the retina, which is specialized brain tissue, and continues into the brain.
+Vision occurs when a stimulus — moving patterns of colored light, for example — arrives from the external visual world and induces dynamical patterns of electrical activity in a sequence of neural processing networks that start with the retina, which is specialized brain tissue, and continue into the brain.
 At each step, profound signal transformations occur that ultimately reduce the input to a form useful for action.
-Mr. Knight and his colleagues study that process with computer-generated stimuli designed by theoretical considerations that facilitate the interpretation of response features in terms of the responding system’s predictive dynamical laws.
+Mr. Knight and his colleagues study that process with computer-generated stimuli, including modified natural-scene movies, designed by theoretical considerations that facilitate the interpretation of response features in terms of the responding system’s predictive dynamical laws.
 Their data include single-cell recordings from identified nerve cells of anesthetized animals, overall stimulus-evoked potentials in experimental animals and in humans and direct quantitative reports by human observers.

 Researchers in Mr. Knight’s lab are currently investigating the dynamics of so-called relay neurons in the cat lateral geniculate nucleus via a technique they have developed that allows simultaneous electrical recording of both input and output nerve impulses in response to detailed computer-generated stimuli.
 They have shown that these cells can sculpt their throughput information in a manner much richer than their name would imply, and that response characteristics can be strongly modulated by nonretinal inputs from other brain regions.